NOT financial advice - seek advice from a professional for your specific situation

 What this calculator assumes

-• UK-resident individual (not company, trust or non-resident).
+• Canadian-resident individual (not corporation, trust, or non-resident).

-• Disposal falls in the selected tax year — straddle disposals are not split.
+• Disposal falls in the selected calendar tax year.

 Not included in this calculation

-• Loss carry-forward or in-year loss offset against other gains.
+• Net capital loss carry-forward (indefinite) or carry-back (3 years) against other capital gains.

 Statutory basis